How Long Do You Have to File a Personal Injury Claim in Georgia?

 In cases involving injuries to children, such as a child injured at a day care, the statute of limitations may be extended to two years after the child turns 18.
 But the parents of the child can file a lawsuit on behalf of the child.
 That can allow the recovery of compensation for medical expenses more quickly.
 An attorney at Adamson & Cleveland can review the specifics of the accident and discuss the appropriate statute of limitation.

 It’s easy to feel overwhelmed after a serious injury and be uncertain what steps to take.
 If you have been injured in an accident in North Georgia and have questions about your legal options, speak with a lawyer at Adamson & Cleveland, LLC.
-The initial consultation is free.
+The initial consultation is free, and we can help you file your lawsuit and seek compensation for your medical bills, lost wages, and even pain and suffering.

 Alan is a Gwinnett County native who proudly serves his community and provides skilled representation to injury victims and their families as a founding partner of the personal injury law firm of Adamson & Cleveland, LLC.
 Alan earned his undergraduate degree from the University of Georgia and went on to graduate, summa cum laude, from Atlanta’s John Marshall Law School.
 He is also a graduate of Gerry Spence’s renowned Trial Lawyers College (TLC) in Wyoming.
 In his free time, Alan frequently speaks at continuing legal education seminars.
 He also volunteers as a youth baseball coach and assists his local high school’s moot court competition team.